Where to Skate: Skateparks

 This park just across 164th St. from new Yankee Stadium was in the early 1990s the only place in the city that could be called a skate park.
 On chilly autumn mornings, you could find kids sneaking in and wiping the dew off the decrepit mini-ramp so that they could get a few runs in before the gates were opened and a line formed.

 The park has been renovated at least twice since then, including early 1998 and late 2003.
 Neither renovation has catered to inline skaters, and a visit in late 2016 suggests that the park users are almost entirely BMX type bikers.
-So aggressive bladers will have their gripes about the orientation of the park features.
-Nevertheless, the park seems to be in good condition and running smoothly.
+However, the Parks Dept. website as of 2024 indicates Mullaly is only open during the school year, and not during the summer

 Playground 52